nicbou/nicolasbouliane.com/frontend/content/blog/ask-nicely.md

 ## Remember the human

-**Be kind and courteous.** Say hello and thank you.
+**Be kind and courteous.** Say hello, please and thank you.
 Don't just blurt your question like you're talking to a chatbot.

-## Pay you dues
+## Pay your dues

 After you solved your problem, [remember to **share your solution**](/blog/duty-to-document).
 Thousands of people might find your question through Google, and they will be happy to find a solution.